cideM/yui/README.md

 ## Changelog

+- 0.18: Overhaul entire theme
+		- Better contrast for Normal
+		- Active StatusLine is now dark
+		- Use purple for all selection things (Visual, Search, PMenu, WildMenu, TabLine)
+		- Get rid of some duplicate but slightly different colors
+		- Make MatchParen stand out more
+		- Make sure all colors have a 256 color value
+		- Add 'bg' option to comments
+- 0.17: Remove Colortemplate
-- 0.16.0: Add magenta and cyan and use for Term colors
+- 0.16: Add magenta and cyan and use for Term colors
-- 0.15.0: Add signcolumn customization option
+- 0.15: Add signcolumn customization option
-- 0.14.1: Fix duplicate helptag
-- 0.14.0: Add vim-dirvish colors
+- 0.14: Add vim-dirvish colors
-- 0.13.0: Adjust LspDiagnostics colors
+- 0.13: Adjust LspDiagnostics colors
-- 0.12.0: Adjust WhichKeySeperator color so it's normal FG without bg
+- 0.12: Adjust WhichKeySeperator color so it's normal FG without bg
-- 0.11.1: Fix typo in WhichKeySeperator
-- 0.11.0: Add some WhichKey colors
+- 0.11: Add some WhichKey colors and fix typo in WhichKeySeperator
-- 0.10.0: Add colors for neovim LSP
+- 0.10: Add colors for neovim LSP
-- 0.9.1: Fix Cursor color which did not specify a background
-- 0.9.0: Add `g:yui_folds` option and overhaul folded text in general
+- 0.9:  Fix Cursor color which did not specify a background Add yui_folds option and overhaul folded text in general
-- 0.8.0: Add Whitespace and SpecialKey and link to LineNr
+- 0.8:  Add Whitespace and SpecialKey and link to LineNr
-- 0.7.0: Use Constant for helpCommand and helpBacktick (makes both bold) instead of defaulting to Comments
+- 0.7:  Use Constant for helpCommand and helpBacktick (makes both bold) instead of defaulting to Comments
-- 0.6.0: Add purple background for search results (Search and IncSearch)
+- 0.6:  Add purple background for search results (Search and IncSearch)
-- 0.5.0: Add `g:yui_comments` option
+- 0.5:  Add `yui_comments` option

 ## Screenshots